Showing posts with label Quadrinity Process. Show all posts

 Metatron, Interlude with an Archangel

-A friend who is a cult expert working in Australia says that most people who get involved in cults actually do have a major spiritual opening that cements their allegiance.
-That was certainly true in my case, but I also needed some buttressing of the experience as well as emotional support.
+A friend who is a cult expert working in Australia says that most people who get involved in cults have a significant spiritual opening that cements their allegiance.
+That was certainly true in my case, but I also needed some buttressing and emotional support.
 I am not alone.
 The initial experience fades, or its unfolding takes more time than expected.
-The whole process requires a level of self-care that is not easy to maintain..
+The whole process requires a difficult-to-maintain level of self-care.

 When I took my leave of absence from the Jesuits, I was broke.
-After enlightenment the question becomes how do I make a living.
-In this regard Hoffman was true to his word, and recommended me to Dr. Ernie Pecci who was taking over Hoffman’s work.
+The question became how do I make a living?
+In this regard, Hoffman was true to his word and recommended me to Dr. Ernie Pecci, who was taking over Hoffman’s work.
 I began training at Pecci’s Center for Psycho-Spiritual Integration.
 I was to be a leader for the gay group and take individuals through the Process under Ernie’s supervision.
 The pay was $1000 a month.
-I needed an income, and in the 1970’s PSI paid a good middle class salary for what in the real world might be described as an internship though lacking any professional training that normally proceeds it.
+I needed an income, and in the 1970s, PSI paid a good middle-class salary for what, in the real world, might be described as an internship, though it lacked any professional training that normally proceeded with it.

-Our professional training amounted to little more than going through the process of psychic therapy and experiencing some change though that was difficult to measure.
-I had hoped that working under professional supervision there would be further training.
+Our professional training amounted to little more than going through the process of psychic therapy and experiencing some change, though it was impossible to measure.
+Working under professional supervision would be further training.
 Ernie was a fully trained and licensed psychotherapist with an M.D. after his name, but he had to classify us as spiritual teachers or guides.
-Our official titles skirted his legal liability for offering psychological treatment with our ragtag group of psychic therapists..
+Our official titles skirted his legal liability for offering psychological treatment with our ragtag group of untrained psychic therapists.

-Pecci did try to establish a professional environment.
-We worked a full work week, with trainings, meetings with clients, group sessions and meetings with Pecci to review our client’s progress.
-Most of our training was designed to hone our presentations to achieve the emotional response that Hoffman thought was necessary to achieve a “loving divorce.”
+Pecci tried to establish a professional environment.
+We worked a week of training, client meetings, group sessions, and meetings with Pecci to review our client’s progress.
+Most of our training was designed to hone our presentations to create the emotional response necessary to achieve a “loving divorce.”
 We were presenting Hoffman’s Process.

 Under Pecci’s supervision, there were some extremely dangerous incidents among the people I worked with.
-Irving was a high level, successful financial advisor from Marin.
+Irving was a high-level, successful financial advisor from Marin.
 I would characterize his engagement in the process as slightly more than he would give to a spreadsheet.
-Pecci encouraged me to push him a bit during the Mother bitch session with its high level of physical, verbal and emotional expression.
+Pecci encouraged me to push him a bit during the Mother bitch session with its high level of physical, verbal, and emotional expression.
 I called him the following day.
 He did not pick up the phone.
 The next day, or it might have been a few days later, I finally got through to either his wife or one of his children.
-Irving had had a near fateful heart attack the day after the “Bitch session.”
+Irving had had a near-fateful heart attack the day after the “Bitch session.”
 I visited him in the hospital.
 He recovered but never finished the Process.
-However he thanked me for pushing him.
+However, he thanked me for pushing him.
 He’d never even suspected that he had a heart condition.
-Within about 6 months, he had divorced his wife and moved his girlfriend into this beach cottage.
+Within six months, he divorced his wife and moved his girlfriend into this beach cottage.
 We kept in touch for several years.
-He did finally die of another heart attack, during a movie.
+He did finally die of another heart attack during a movie.
 I attended his funeral in Stinson Beach.
-Irving was the immediate cause of the waiver of liability that all Process students are now required to sign.
+Irving was the immediate cause of the liability waiver, which all Process students must now sign.

-Another of my clients, J, an extremely bright gay man, was trained and worked as a psychiatric nurse.
+Another of my clients, J, a highly bright gay man, was trained and worked as a psychiatric nurse.
 He just didn’t show up for one session.
 He had been hospitalized for a psychiatric breakdown.
 J never finished the Process and remained extremely angry that he’d been pushed over the edge and that we’d allowed this event to occur.
-With J, I started to realize that I might be in over my head, that the Process did dig deeply into a person’s psychological make-up, and that I was simply not properly equipped to handle what might come up.
+With J, I realized that I might be in over my head, that the Process did dig deeply into a person’s psychological makeup, and that I was not adequately equipped to handle what might come up.

 Pecci asked me to work with one of his longtime psychiatric patients, Antonio, a gay man from Mexico who, in Pecci’s evaluation, was a borderline schizophrenic.
 Antonio was on a maintenance level of medication to help him cope with hallucinations.
-Of course it would have been impossible for Antonio to do any group work, but Pecci thought that I could take Antonio through the steps of the Process one on one, with particular emphasis on the ritual and visualization aspects, and see if he could begin to function without antipsychotic drugs.
-I should note that this was completely counter to then accepted psychiatric guidelines, but in the psycho-spiritual world miracles were not a matter of scientific evidence or evaluation.
+Of course, it would have been impossible for Antonio to do any group work.
+Still, Pecci thought that I could take Antonio through the steps of the Process one-on-one, with particular emphasis on the ritual and visualization aspects, and see if he could begin to function without antipsychotic drugs.
+I should note that this was entirely counter to then-accepted psychiatric guidelines, but in the psycho-spiritual world, miracles were not a matter of scientific evidence or evaluation.
 They were the expected norm.

-I worked with Antonio for about 6 months, talking with him four to six hours every week.
-I found him a part time job as a janitor in a gay bar near his apartment.
-When he began to live without medication, he felt so energized and was so much more present, that we were encouraged.
+I worked with Antonio for about six months, talking with him four to six hours every week.
+I found him a part-time job as a janitor in a gay bar near his apartment.
+When he began to live without medication, he felt so energized and was so much more present that we were encouraged.
 We continued to do the steps and exercises of the Process slowly.
 Then he began to report hearing voices, and most disturbing that there were evil and demonic people on the other side of the mirrors in the bar spying on him while he worked.
-Obviously he was headed towards a major psychotic episode, but I was counseled to continue talking with Antonio, even sitting with him in the bar and talking with him about the personalities of the figures behind the mirrors.
-Eventually the owners of the bar had to fire Antonio.
-He had a major breakdown, was hospitalized, and involuntarily returned to Mexico.
+He was headed towards a significant psychotic episode.
+Still, I was counseled to continue talking with Antonio, even sitting with him in the bar and talking with him about the figures' personalities behind the mirrors.
+Eventually, the owners of the bar had to fire Antonio.
+He had a significant breakdown, was hospitalized, and involuntarily returned to Mexico.

 Aside from these cases of medical emergencies and psychotic breakdowns, the majority of people who did Hoffman’s Process did experience some degree of personal freedom.
-There was relief from what Hoffman called Negative Love or “patterns” which became a kind of shorthand for any debilitating behavior that caused personal or interpersonal problems.
-However I began to feel that there were no lasting results, or perhaps, in the best case scenario, that the immediate results took a longer time to solidify.
+There was relief from what Hoffman called Negative Love or “patterns,” which became shorthand for any debilitating behavior that caused personal or interpersonal problems.
+However, I began to feel that there were no lasting results, or perhaps, in the best-case scenario, the immediate results took longer to solidify.

-There are really only anecdotal stories--people dazzled by what in retrospect was an induced emotional experience.
-It usually occured without drugs but not in all cases.
-But by and large people quickly returned to familiar behaviors, or worse, more entrenched and justified patterns.
+There are only anecdotal stories--people dazzled by what, in retrospect, was an induced emotional experience.
+It usually occurs without drugs, but not in all cases.
+But by and large, people quickly returned to familiar behaviors, or worse, more entrenched and justified patterns.
 This encouraged cult-like recriminations and accusations of not measuring up and falling away.
-But there was at least that memory of freedom and a desire to regain and maintain it.
+But there was at least that memory of freedom and a desire to regain and maintain it

-In the popular culture of the 70’s, when psychiatry was considered establishment and rebellion was hip, we adopted the mantra “Fake it Till you Make It” which was adopted by the self-help movement after a con man Glenn W. Turner used it to popularize his get-rich-quick Ponzi scheme in the 70’s.
+The popular culture of the ’70s considered psychiatry establishment and rebellion was hip; we adopted the mantra “Fake it Till you Make It,” which was adopted by the self-help movement after a con man, Glenn W. Turner, used it to popularize his get-rich-quick Ponzi scheme in the ’70s.
 Reinforced by the like-minded Napoleon Hill, our “fake it” belief system remained intact even after Turner was arrested in 1972 on 86 counts of securities fraud.
-If the results of the Hoffman’s New Age miracle weren’t immediately available, just hang in there.
+If Hoffman’s New Age miracle results weren’t immediately available,” just hang in there.”
 The fact that a man was a criminal didn’t negate the validity of insight, or that is what I wanted to believe.

 I’d fallen for it.
-I believed that the major problem with Hoffman was the Spiritualist Church and reliance on messages from the other side.
-After a year and half, I thought that I could do it better, or imagined that I could.
+A significant problem was the Spiritualist Church and its reliance on messages from the other side.
+After a year and a half, I thought I could do it better or imagined I could.
 Together with Nancy “Janabai” Dannenberg and Glen Lewis, we set out to present the Process in San Francisco.
-We called our company Metatron Associates, after the archangel who Oscaer Ichazo claimed was his spiritual guide.
-Glen had been among the 25 or so people from Esalen who, with Claudio Naranjo and John Lilly, had been in the first group that traveled to Arica Chile to work with Ichazo.
+We called our company Metatron Associates after the archangel whom Oscar Ichazo claimed was his spiritual guide.
+Glen had been among the 25 or so people from Esalen who, with Claudio Naranjo and John Lilly, had been in the first group that traveled to Arica, Chile, to work with Ichazo.

-I was repulsed by the trappings of the spiritualist church and imagined that I could rescue the insight out of that morass.
-When Nancy, Glenn and I prepared the script for our 13 week sessions, I advocated cutting as much as we could of the trappings of the spiritualist church.
-If not fraudulent they were at best embarrassing and useless.
+The trappings of the spiritualist church repulsed me, and I imagined I could rescue the insight out of that swamp.
+When Nancy, Glenn, and I prepared the script for our 13-week sessions, I advocated cutting as much as we could of the trappings of the spiritualist church.
+If not fraudulent, they were, at best, embarrassing and useless.
 We dropped Hoffman’s inflated claims that the Process was the only therapy that anyone needed, that it was Freud’s missing link.
-We toned down Hoffman’s fire and brimstone tale of emotional abuse, and introduced conversations that allowed clients to explore how their early programming influenced their lives here and now.
+We toned down Hoffman’s fire and brimstone tale of emotional abuse and introduced conversations that allowed clients to explore how their early programming influenced their lives here and now.
 But it was not enough, and even, to some degree, my experience was that the Process didn’t work without these quasi-magical elements.

-Now as I look back on how I intended to separate myself from the specter of Dr. Fisher by substituting the archangel who guided a Bolivian cult leader, it’s quite beyond me.
-The Kabbalah tells us that God permitted Metatron to view His countenance, an honor not granted to most of the heavenly host.
-Metatron also acted as the scribe who recorded the choices and decisions made by both humans and the divine in the Book of Life.
-As a result he knew and guarded all those secrets.
+As I look back on how I intended to separate myself from the specter of Dr. Fischer by substituting the archangel who guided a Bolivian cult leader, it’s quite beyond me.
+The Kabbalah tells us that God permitted Metatron to view His countenance, an honor not granted to most heavenly hosts.
+Metatron also acted as the scribe who recorded the choices and decisions made by humans and the divine in the Book of Life.
+As a result, he knew and guarded all those secrets.
 Slightly inflated, but in the spiritual culture of those heady days, Werner Erhard had sold used cars; L. Ron Hubbard had written science fiction; Bob Hoffman was a tailor; Henry Korman was an architect; Oscar Ishzo had reportedly immersed himself in esoterica; Hameed Ali had been working towards an advanced degree at a prestigious university.
-Naranjo had at least been well trained in psychiatry.
-Of course there was room for three slightly lost post hippies from Berkeley to join the surge and invoke Metatron.
+Naranjo had at least been well-trained in psychiatry.
+Of course, there was room for three slightly lost post-hippies from Berkeley to join the surge and invoke Metatron.

-The people I mention were not devoid of spiritual insight.
-Quite the contrary.
+The people I mentioned were not devoid of spiritual insight—quite the contrary.
 There had to be some insight or experience, but coupled with the need to make money, they devised a Ponzi scheme.
 Peer counselors with minimal training were tapping into their clients' psyches with virtually no psychological training, no accountability, and no professional supervision.
-After their clients had some experience of freedom, real or imagined, in the case of the Process of Psychic Therapy, they were encouraged to go out and recruit their friends and family to undertake the Process.
+After their clients had some experience of freedom, real or imagined, they were encouraged to go out and recruit their friends and family to undertake the Process.
 Wash, rinse, repeat.

-There were Hoffman teachers with backgrounds in professional gambling, art history, music disc jockeys, former sannyasins of Bhagwan Shree Rajneesh and the Unitarian ministry.
-To their credit some of these teachers, including my former partner Nancy Dannenberg, have gone on to earn professional degrees in counseling or therapy, but their roots are still in Hoffman’s other worldly revelation.
+There were Hoffman teachers with backgrounds in professional gambling, art history, music, disc jockeys, former sannyasins of Bhagwan Shree Rajneesh, and the Unitarian ministry.
+To their credit, some of these teachers, including my former partner Nancy Dannenberg, have earned professional degrees in counseling or therapy.
+However, their roots are still in Hoffman’s otherworldly revelation.

 Listening deeply to 40 individuals a year took a personal toll.
 I didn’t have the skill set to cope.
-When Pecci called and told me that Hoffman had withdrawn Pecci’s license to present psychic therapy and threatened a lawsuit against anyone doing his 13 week course, we closed Metatron.
+When Pecci called and told me that Hoffman had withdrawn Pecci’s license to present psychic therapy and threatened a lawsuit against anyone doing his 13-week course, we closed Metatron.
 Our interlude with the archangel had ended.
-I certainly had no stomach and no money to face off in court over what Hoffman called his intellectual property.
+I certainly had no stomach or money to face off in court over what Hoffman called his intellectual property.

 We usually think of arrogance as a sin or a volitional character defect.
 The perpetrator exerts his will over another human to gain power and control.
-I think it can just as easily fall under the rubric of “group-think.”
-I tell myself that I am excused by my good intentions, that I never would have knowingly taken steps to destroy the life of another human being, but I did.
-I am profoundly saddened by my actions.
+I think it can just as easily fall under the rubric of “group think.”
+I tell myself that my good intentions excuse me and that I never would have knowingly taken steps to destroy the life of another human being, but I did.
+My actions profoundly sadden me.

-Before I started to work with him, Antonio had a reasonably happy life; he was a gay Latino who had been ostracized by his conservative birth family but he’d carved out a life for himself; he lived in a modest subsidized apartment overlooking Castro Street; he had a circle of friends; he could laugh; he had competent social services to make sure that he had proper medication for his schizophrenia; he was able to take care of himself.
+Before I started to work with him, Antonio had a reasonably happy life; he was a gay Latino whom his conservative birth family had ostracized, but he’d carved out a life for himself; he lived in a modest subsidized apartment overlooking Castro Street; he had a circle of friends; he could laugh; he had competent social services to make sure that he had proper medication for his schizophrenia; he was able to take care of himself.
 After working with me, even under the direction of a licensed psychotherapist, social services returned him to Mexico City.
-Pecci told me that his family had subjected him to electroshock therapy which left him more debilitated, almost from what we could learn in a kind of vegetative state.
+Pecci told me that his family had subjected him to electroshock therapy, which left him more debilitated, almost from what we could learn in a kind of vegetative state.
 Then I lost track.
 I couldn’t bear to face the consequences of my actions.

 I was arrogant, stupidly, blindly arrogant, but still culpable.
 Antonio, I am so very sorry.
 I know that you would like to forgive me.
-You liked me, even loved me.
+You wanted me, even loved me.
 You trusted me, and I betrayed you.
 I know that I caused you to suffer much more than you needed to.
 I will carry this burden for the rest of my life.
-The only way I can possibly make amends to you is to be honest and tell your story including my part in it.
+The only way I can make amends for you is to be honest and tell your story, including my part.

 Debunking The Big Lie